everlution/tube-bundle/README.md

 # tube-bundle

-A Symfony2 bundle for using beanstalkd
+A Symfony2 bundle implementing a queue based job consumer

+Please see the wiki for the documentation.